BrunoMazzocchi/BrunoMazzocchi/README.md

 - 🔭 I’m currently working on Accounting system with JSP and bootsrap.
-- 🌱 I’m currently learning .Net and .Net Core.
+- 🌱 I’m currently learning JSP, Springboot and Kotlin
 - 👨‍💻 Fav tech: C#, VB, JS, KT.
 <!--
 **BrunoMazzocchi/BrunoMazzocchi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.